crebello711/Citi-Bike-Analytics/README.md

 ## Steps taken to Analysis(Download, extract, cleaned data, import to Tableau)
 * Downloaded the zipped files from Jan 2018- Sep 2022 from [City Bike Data](https://ride.citibikenyc.com/system-data)
 * By Using the Windows PowerShell wrote a script to extract 57 csv files directly to a folder.
 [Extraction Process](https://stackoverflow.com/questions/28448202/i-want-to-extract-all-zip-files-in-a-given-directory-in-temp-using-powershell)
+* Cleaned and merged required dataframes in python.
-* Imported data from Jan 2018 to Sep 2022 but data analysis performed only on the data captured from `Feb 1st 2021 to Sep 30th 2022`
+* Imported cleaned data from `Feb 1st 2021 to Sep 30th 2022` to Tableau for analysis

 ## Phenomenon Visualization
 * How many trips have been recorded in total during the chosen period by duration?